 THE MILLIONAIRES SURTAX

 Major progressive tax reforms are needed to ensure that the richest Americans pay their fair share.
-A good place to start—one that’s likely to garner broad support among lawmakers—is placing a Millionaires Surtax on a taxpayer’s income above $2 million—near the income threshold for the richest 0.2%.
+Sen. Chris Van Hollen (MD) and Rep. Don Beyer (VA) have introduced identical bills that provide an excellent start: the Millionaires Surtax (S. 2808 / H.R.
+3805).
+This legislation, which is likely to garner broad support among lawmakers, places a Millionaires Surtax on a taxpayer’s income above $2 million—near the income threshold for the richest 0.2%.
 In other words, 99.8% of taxpayers would not pay the surtax.
 This would raise $635 billion over 10 years per a Tax Policy Center estimate.

 Here’s how the Millionaires Surtax would work:

 - A 10-percentage-point surtax would be applied on all income above $2 million for married couples filing jointly and $1 million for single filers.
 (It would apply to a taxpayer’s modified Adjusted Gross Income (AGI).)
 The surtax would be assessed on all income: wages and salaries and investment income, such as from stock dividends and stock sales.

 - The top capital gains tax rate would rise from 20% to 30% (plus a 3.8% surcharge on net investment income of the highest earners—married taxpayers filing jointly with modified AGI above $250,000 a year and singles above $200,000).

 - The surtax would not be indexed for inflation.

 - The surtax will raise $635 billion over 10 years, per the Tax Policy Center.